palashranvir/palashranvir/README.md

 ### Hey there👋, I'm Kryptöñ,

-Let me introduce myself :slightly_smiling_face: I'm an engineering student. as you all coding is my hobby and life style.
+Let me introduce myself :slightly_smiling_face: as you all coding is my hobby and life style.
 I was fond of coding at the very beginning of my high school.
-Although my department is electronics and telecommunications, I'm more interested in computers 😜,I have great passion for UI/UX designing, I love to create beautiful user interfaces.
+Although my department is Computer Management, I'm more interested in computers 😜,I have great passion for Data Analytics and UI/UX designing, I love to create beautiful user interfaces.
 I also have interest in cyber security, competitive programming, and embedded systems.
-I am currently working at a startup as software development lead but I mostly work as a web developer.
+I am currently working at a startup as software development lead but I mostly work as a Data Analyst and web developer.
 Besides that I am a blogger, I love writing technical articles.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------